Living your best life with lupus

 “I have had a long journey with lupus (SLE ) and lupus nephritis (LN), kidney failure, and getting a kidney transplant.
 I was ashamed for many years, and this delayed me getting treated and taking care of myself.
 You can learn from my journey… Know that you are not alone.
 There is a community here for you.”

-—Alison, Lupus Advocate
+—Alison, Lupus advocate

 “As Black women, we must empower and advocate for ourselves.
 When I was experiencing symptoms of lupus (SLE), I was not heard… But I finally found a care team that understands me.
 Don’t be afraid to seek a second opinion.”

-—Tanya, Lupus Advocate
+—Tanya, Lupus advocate

 African American Community